pablovegan/Python-tips-tools/README.md

 *Note: In the workflows section we will see how to automate testing.*

-*Tip: sometimes it is easier to test functions generating random inputs and ensuring they fulfill certain properties.
+*Tip: sometimes it is easier to test functions generating random inputs and ensuring they fulfill certain properties (called property-based testing or fuzzy testing).
 This can be done with [hypothesis](https://semaphoreci.com/blog/property-based-testing-python-hypothesis-pytest), a library used to test, for example, NumPy.*

 ### Debugging